Case File #MUS-2025-447: The $180,000 Mistake That Almost Happened

 So the EU decided that by 2027, every textile sold there needs a digital product passport.
 This is huge for my work.
 These passports track everything—where the cotton was grown (down to which farm in Gujarat, India), which factory wove it, what dyes they used, when it was finished, who bought it, whether anyone repaired it.
 All stored on blockchain, so nobody can tamper with the records.
 The EU’s Ecodesign for Sustainable Products Regulation mandates this level of transparency.

 When I authenticate something with a digital passport, I scan the tag first.
-That lets me know what it should be.
+That tells me what it’s supposed to be.
 Then I run my tests to verify that the physical materials match what the digital record claims.
 If someone says they’ve got organic cotton from Egypt but my analysis shows synthetic fibers with Chinese manufacturing markers, that’s a problem.

 The big luxury brands—LVMH and others—have already put millions of items into these systems.
 It’s made authentication faster and more reliable.
 Though it doesn’t help me with the antique stuff, obviously.
 Benjamin Franklin wasn’t exactly embedding NFC chips in his textiles.